-Computational Vision--Project
+Computational Vision--Final Project

-Description due: Friday, November 11 (with HW 5) Project Check due: Monday, November 28 Presentations: Wednesday and Friday, December 7 and 9 Final paper due: Wednesday, December 7 (See Timeline at the end of this document)
+Description due: Wednesday, November 14

+Project Check due: Wednesday, November 28

+Presentations: Friday, December 7

+Final paper due: Friday, December 7

+(See Timeline at the end of this document)

-Project Description: For the final project in this course you will work with a partner to complete a paper that examines some topic in computational vision that was not covered in class, or examines a course topic in more depth.
+Final Project Description: For the final project in this course you will complete a paper that examines some topic in computational vision that was not covered in class, or examines a course topic in more depth.
 The project will involve exploring a topic area in the field of computational vision that is of interest to you and beyond the scope of the regular course material.
 Exploring this topic will involve reading background material from books or journals on computational vision.
 A list of topic areas you might consider is given below.
 You are welcome to consider topics outside of this list, however you must have me approve the topic you choose.

-The paper should typically be around 5 - 7 pages, double spaced, 12 point type.
+The paper should typically be around 8 - 10 pages, double spaced, 12 point type.
 In addition, on one of the last two days of classes, you will give a short presentation on your topic so the rest of the class can learn from your research.